International Travel Guidelines

 - Keep in mind, Duo tokens and the mobile app are subject to export control.
 The U.S. Department of State maintains a list of embargoed countries and may have restrictions on whether or not you can travel to those nations with Duo tokens/mobile app.

 Please take the proper precautions to secure your mobile phones, tablets and laptops prior to going on your trip.
 See below for some recommendations:

 - Set up a password and set the screen to lock after 15 minutes or fewer of inactivity.

 - Set the device to erase all data after 10 failed login attempts.

 - Turn on encryption if offered.

-- Install the Pulse Secure app and request VPN access if you plan to use the device from untrusted wireless networks, but these should be avoided if at all possible.
+- Install the Pulse Secure app and request VPN access if you plan to use the device from untrusted wireless networks; however, these should be avoided if at all possible.

-- Keep your device operating system updated to the latest version.
+- Keep your device operating system updated to the most current version.